 When Christ appears, God expects us to celebrate our life in Christ.

 Do we look forward to Christ’s coming to take us to himself?
 Should we not set our affections upon that world and live above this world?
 What is there here to make us fond of this age?
 A true Christian’s heart draws to eternity.
 Our Lord is there; our home and our wealth are there.
 Since our hope is there, we will be there forever.

 The Rapture is the point when the believer will receive ultimate sanctification.
 Ultimate sanctification involves a new body, and a soul separated from sin and the capacity to sin.

 The best is yet ahead for the Christian.
-Meanwhile we should set our hearts on things above.
+Meanwhile, we should set our hearts on things above.
 We need to cultivate a taste for eternity and fellowship with God.
-We cultivate that taste by study of God’s Word.
+We cultivate that taste by the study of God’s Word.
 Many have lost their appetite for the Word of God.
 When that happens, spiritual disaster lies ahead.